 DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Do you have a passion for fashion or an artistic flair and love to create new and exciting designs?
-From 3D hand-beading and laser-cutting for appliqué, to screen-printing, this course will allow you to learn how to create textile samples and transform them into innovative final outcomes in fashion, interiors or textiles art.
+From 3D hand-beading and laser-cutting for appliqué to screen-printing, this course will allow you to learn how to create textile samples and transform them into innovative final outcomes in fashion, interiors or textile art.
 As long as it fits in the textiles room you can make it.

 What will I study in Textiles A-level?